 Docile And Loving Temperament

-These cats do have a playful side, especially as kittens, but even their play is gentle, as they don’t tend to extend their claws.
+These cats do have a playful side, especially as kittens.
+But even their play is gentle, as they don’t tend to extend their claws.
 They are intelligent cats, who have been clicker trained to perform tricks using positive reinforcement training.
-Some will even play fetch.
+Some will even happily have a game of fetch with you.

 Are They Family Friendly?

-The Ragdoll cat is sociable and has a relaxed and easy-going temperament.
-They are often even friendly with other cats.
+Your Ragdoll cat is likely to be so sociable that hey are even friendly with other cats.
 As a result, they are sought after pets due to their notorious love of children and other animals.

 Although anecdotally, they are exceptionally tolerant of children’s play, even to the point of allowing themselves to be dressed up or pushed around in buggies, remember that every cat has its limits.
 Young children’s interactions with even the nicest cat should be monitored, for both of their sakes.